-Jin Shengtan was a 17th century Chinese critic who once found himself stranded with a friend in a temple for ten days because of a rainstorm.
+Jin Shengtan was a 17th century Chinese writer who once found himself stranded with a friend in a temple for ten days because of a rainstorm.
 While thus secluded, the pair compiled a list of 33 of the truly happy moments in life.
-The wonderful thing about Chin’s 33 Happy Moments is their lack of piety.
-Happiness is seen not as a constant, state, but as an occasional surprise.
-Each week we’ll be printing one of Chin’s moments, and we’re also inviting readers to email us their own.
+The resulting book was called Chin’s 33 Happy Moments.
+The wonderful thing about his moments is their lack of piety.
+Happiness is seen not as a constant state, but as an occasional surprise.

 1. A sudden rainstorm is very welcome